Christina Haack: Relationships and children

-Marriage to Joshua Hall

-In July 2021, People magazine announced that Haack was dating realtor Joshua Hall, and the couple got engaged the following September.
-On April 5, 2022, it was reported the couple married with her name also changing to Christina Hall.
+In July 2021, People magazine announced that Haack was dating realtor Joshua Hall, and the couple got engaged that September.
+The couple privately married in October 2021.
+On April 5, 2022, media outlets reported that the couple married, and she took his surname.
 On September 3, 2022, the couple married a second time in Hawaii.

-Illness
+On July 8, 2024, the couple separated and subsequently filed for divorce.
+In October 2024, Haack reverted to her maiden name as a result of her divorce from Hall.

+Health

-In December 2022, Hall said that she had undergone quantum biofeedback machine testing at an alternative medicine center, and the results showed she had been diagnosed with "mercury and lead poisoning", which she believed was caused by remodeling and flipping "gross" houses.
-She also believes her illnesses might be attributed to breast implants.
-In addition, she says that she has been diagnosed with "small intestine bacterial overgrowth" which she intends to treat with "herbs" and intravenous treatments.
+In December 2022, Haack said that she had undergone quantum biofeedback machine testing at an alternative medicine center, and the results showed she had been diagnosed with "mercury and lead poisoning", which she believed was caused by remodeling and flipping "gross" houses.
+She also believed her illnesses might be attributed to breast implants.
+In addition, she said that she had been diagnosed with small intestinal bacterial overgrowth which she intended to treat with herbs and intravenous treatments.